 One of the biggest misconceptions in the sales industry is that closing the deal is the end of the initial sales process.
 It is an important step, but it is not a one-time event.

 Good salespeople know how to close a deal, but they stop selling after implementing their solution.
 However, great salespeople not only know how to close the deal, but they continue to add value to their clients, build repeat business, and create referrals.

-If your sales team is not following best practices for continuing to sell after the initial close, then consider this valuable list of steps to take when closing a deal.
+If your sales team is not following best practices for continuing to sell after the initial close, then consider this valuable lead qualification checklist to take when closing a deal.

 10 Do’s of Closing the Deal

 1. Know that your solution will solve a real problem and add value